 Nilaveli is the crown jewel among many gorgeous beaches in Tricomalee.
 One of the cleanest and still untouched beaches in all of Sri Lanka.
 The waters are calm and shallow – perfect for exploring the sea and the treasures hidden within.
-The endless stretch of pristine beach is with white sand and tranquil water will make you want to stay forever!
+The endless stretch of pristine beach filled with white sand and tranquil water makes people want to stay forever!

 Pigeon Island just few kilometers away from the Nilaveli beach provides a chance to experience a true desert island in the Indian Ocean.
 It is one of the only two declared national marine sanctuaries in Sri Lanka with other one in more crowded Hikkaduwa.
 Pigeon Island offers an excellent snorkeling experience with its colorful corals and marine species.

 Trincomalee is also one of the best places in the entire world for Blue Whale watching.
 Make sure you vist during May – October if you would love a close encounter with the giants of the planet.

 The miracle of Trincomalee is the Kinniya hot springs, a must visit for anyone who wants to see wonders.
 Other noteworthy experiences in Trincomalee include scuba diving around shipwrecks belonging to world war II era and visiting the Koneshwaram Temple which offers stunning views and great cultural insights.

 Also, the picturesque Dutch Bay in Trincomalee town overlooking the harbour and open seas attracts many with its beauty and rich history.